-The primary classroom is recognized as a nurturing and supportive learning environment which lays an excellent educational foundation.
+The primary classroom is recognised as a nurturing and supportive learning environment which lays an excellent educational foundation.
 A strong focus on literacy and numeracy plays a key role in students’ growth and development.

-There is a focus on the environment, sustainable practices and a ‘paddock to plate’ approach through the Kitchen Garden Program.
+There is a focus on the environment, sustainable practices and a ‘paddock to plate’ approach through the Stephanie Alexander Kitchen Garden Program.
 This allows students to work in, cook and eat from the garden, promoting lessons on healthy eating and food preparation.

 Middle School students develop their ability to be analytical and critical thinkers, applying abstract thought, skills and knowledge to the world in which they live.

 Middle Schooling promotes connectedness between and across year levels through focus activities including Australian Lutheran World Service Week, R U OK? day and the Peer Support program.
 Students are encouraged to work collaboratively with their peers, increasing their capacity for interpersonal development in the areas of empathy and compassion.